Agile Scrum Artifacts

 What are Scrum Artifacts?

-Scrum Artifacts are the documents that are created during the activities being performed.
-They provide key information about the product that is under development, activities that are planned and the activities that are done in the project.
+Scrum Artifacts are documents created during the activities being performed.
+They provide key information about the product under development, planned activities, and completed activities in the project.
+Let us now learn about some of the Scrum Artifacts -

 • Product Backlog